BCCDC-PHL/basic-sequence-qc/README.md

 Details on available references can be found on [the bede/hostile README](https://github.com/bede/hostile?tab=readme-ov-file#indexes).

+### Setup

+This pipeline assumes that the host genome index used for dehosting has already been downloaded to the directory associated with the `hostile_index_dir` parameter.

 The list of available reference names can be found by running:

 ```